user202729/plover-debugging-console/README.md

 See also:

 * [`plover-run-py` plugin](https://github.com/user202729/plover-run-py) for
-executing a Python command with a stroke.
+executing a Python command with a stroke, or from the command-line.

 ### Usage